Contest is closed. Please check back for future opportunities.

-- You must be a U.S. resident or resident alien who is registered at a U.S. college or university.
+- You must be a U.S. resident or resident alien who is currently enrolled in classes with a valid student ID at a U.S College or University.

 - Essays must be unique (not submitted elsewhere) and written by the scholarship application signator.